ScreamFreely/actibase/README.md

 Here we are building the Docker containe for the entire MnActibase Application --

-We will ingest the client side as well, and use Docker Compose to deploy the application into the cloud.
+We will ingest the client side as well, and use Docker Compose in preparation to deploy the application into the cloud.